 We have already established how crucial online sentiment analysis is, it is necessary to understand how accurate sentiment analysis is.

 Analysing sentiments is not possible for a machine!
 However, after taking into account several metrics it is possible to know what kind of sentiment your content is generating.
-This analysis will also help you figure out content that is generating negative sentiment towards your brand.
+This analysis will also help you figure out the content that is generating negative sentiment towards your brand.

 Well, this brings us to what is a good sentiment score?